Attendance Policy : guide for managers

-If an employee advises that the reason for absence is because they have:
+An employee may advise that the reason for absence is because they have:

-- Obtain information regarding the nature of the illness/injury
+- obtain information regarding the nature of the illness or injury

-- Record the absence in accordance with OHS advice i.e. if it is confirmed that the absence should be categorised as illness / injury caused by work.
+- record the absence in accordance with OHS advice such as if it is confirmed that the absence should be categorised as illness or injury caused by work

-- Consider whether there are any temporary alternative duties or adjustments that may help the employee to remain at work e.g. to prevent exacerbation of an existing ill-health condition or where they are awaiting a planned operation.
+- whether there are any temporary alternative duties or adjustments that may help the employee to remain at work, for example, to prevent exacerbation of an existing ill-health condition or where they are awaiting a planned operation

 You should be aware that the employee may be eligible for an injury allowance.
 Arrangements regarding this are set out in Section 22 of the Agenda for Change Terms and Conditions service handbook.
 If the employee is not covered by the Agenda for Change terms and conditions of service, any provisions will apply as specified in their contract of employment.

-An employee may be excluded from work because they are at particular risk of ill-health or may be a risk to others e.g. a pregnant employee who may be exposed to an infectious illness, or an employee who is symptom free but is still considered to be infectious.
+An employee may be excluded from work because they are at particular risk of ill health or may be a risk to others.
+For example, a pregnant employee may be exposed to an infectious illness or an employee who is symptom-free but is still considered to be infectious.

 The manager should:

-- Fully consider alternatives (e.g. an employee who has recovered from illness but would be considered still to be infectious may be able to work at home)
+- fully consider alternatives, such as an employee who has recovered from illness but would be considered still to be infectious may be able to work at home

-- Record for payroll purposes that the absence is a medical exclusion/control of infection leave.
+- record for payroll purposes that the absence is a medical exclusion or control of infection leave

 Sickness absence certification and recording

-A medical certificate such as a Fit Note is required for absences of more than seven calendar days to ensure payment in accordance with the employee’s entitlements.
-The employee must provide these to the manager in accordance with agreed process and timescales.
+A medical certificate such as a Fit Note is required for absences of more than 7 calendar days to ensure payment in accordance with the employee’s entitlements.
+The employee must provide these to the manager in accordance with the agreed process and timescales.

-You are required to record this information in the appropriate system e.g. SSTS, as soon as possible to ensure employees are paid correctly for periods of absence.
+You are required to record this information in the appropriate system, for example, SSTS, as soon as possible to ensure employees are paid correctly for periods of absence.